 1968-1972 Fleer Cloth Stickers

 I debated whether or not to include the four sets that all fall under this umbrella since none of the stickers/cards feature actual players.
 Each sticker/card features a team emblem, a Major League stadium, or a baseball-themed platitude (e.g., “Excitement and Color are always high at the Ball Park!”).
-Though these sets got Fleer back into the game after a five-year hiatus, there is not much you would consider here as a “must have” for your collection other than perhaps an Astrodome rookie card.
+The highlight of the five-year stretch is probably the Astrodome rookie card.